 In this article, we take a more in-depth look at the four SoCs.

 Except for Samsung, every manufacturer has moved on to a 7nm manufacturing process.
-The 7nm TSMC process allows for greater efficiency and higher performance.
-Samsung uses its 8nm LPP process for manufacturing the Exynos 9820.
-This process is more like an enhanced 10nm manufacturing process.
+The 7nm process allows for greater efficiency and better performance.
+Samsung uses its 8nm LPP process for manufacturing the Exynos 9820

-Basically, the smaller the fabrication process, the more transistors you can fit in, and hence the greater performance.
+Basically, the smaller the fabrication process, the more transistors you can fit in, hence better performance.